-4.7 The percentage of 'not known' young people in the Inner North East area committee area has reduced from four per cent in June 2012 to two per cent in
+- The percentage of 'not known' young people in the Inner East area committee area has reduced by four percentage points from 9.5 per cent in June 2012 to 5.5 per cent in June 2013.
+The percentage of young people identified as NEET has risen from 9.7 per cent in June 2012 to 10.5 per cent in June 2013. - 4.7 There is a correlation between a reduction in not known rates, and a rise in NEET levels; the status of more young people is known after sweeps and telephone calls.
+Targeted support offers mean that the NEET cohort is better informed and supported in trying to find/access education, employment, or training.

-- June 2013.
-The percentage of young people identified as NEET has remained at 4.5 per cent. - 4.8 There is a correlation between a reduction in not known rates, and a rise in NEET levels; the status of more young people is known after sweeps and telephone calls.
-Targeted support offers mean that the NEET cohort is better informed and supported in trying to find/access education, employment, or training. - 4.9 Primary school attendance in the Inner North East area committee area declined by a little more than half a percentage point to 95.3 per cent in 2012/13 compared to 2011/12.
-This is slightly above the citywide reduction of half a percentage point in the same period.
-Secondary attendance levels reduced slightly, by just 0.2 of a percentage point, to 94.6 per cent across the same period.
-This is the best attendance levels of all area committees. - 4.10 There was a sharp rise in the number of primary school pupils persistently absent, from 154 in 2011/12 to 182 in 2012/13 (an increase of 28; an 18 per cent rise).
-Three per cent (seven) more secondary school pupils were persistently absent in 2012/13 (233) compared to 2011/12 (226).
+- 4.8 Primary school attendance rates in the Inner East area committee area declined between 2011/12 and 2012/13, by 0.7 of a percentage point to 93.9 per cent; secondary school attendance remained steady at 91.1 per cent.
+Both attendance rates are the lowest across all area committees. - 4.9 Persistent absence in the Inner East area committee area rose in primary schools, and reduced in secondary schools between 2011/12 and 2012/13.
+Primary persistent absence rose by 58 (16 per cent; higher than the citywide rise of just under 13 per cent) from 359 to 417; secondary persistent absence reduced by 20 (four per cent) to 474.